aiex718/Album-Compress-Helper/README.md

 # Album-Compress-Helper
-A cross-platform tool to compress album using ffmpeg and exiftool, support photo and video.
+A cross-platform tool to compress photos and videos (using ffmpeg and exiftool).

-Execute ffmpeg to selected file types in source directory recursively, then use ExifTool to copy metadata from original file to new ones.Compressed version is saved in destination directory while keep original file structure.
+Recursively run ffmpeg to compress files in source directory, then copy metadata from original.
+Compressed version saved in destination directory with same structure as original.

-I use this tool to create a compressed album to reduce icloud storage usage.
+I personally use this tool to create a compressed album for reducing icloud storage usage.

 # Requirements
 * [.Net 5.0](https://dotnet.microsoft.com/download/dotnet/5.0)